 To ensure that the benefits of opioid analgesics outweigh the risks of addiction, abuse, and misuse, the Food and Drug Administration (FDA) has required a Risk Evaluation and Mitigation Strategy (REMS) for these products.
 Under the requirements of the REMS, drug companies with approved opioid analgesic products must make REMS-compliant education programs available to healthcare providers.
 Healthcare providers are strongly encouraged to do all of the following:

 Concomitant use of oxycodone and aspirin tablets with a CYP3A4 inhibitor, such as macrolide antibiotics (e.g., erythromycin), azole-antifungal agents (e.g., ketoconazole), and protease inhibitors (e.g., ritonavir), may increase plasma concentrations of oxycodone and prolong opioid adverse reactions, which may cause potentially fatal respiratory depression (see WARNINGS), particularly when an inhibitor is added after a stable dose of oxycodone and aspirin tablets is achieved.
 Similarly, discontinuation of a CYP3A4 inducer, such as rifampin, carbamazepine, and phenytoin, in oxycodone and aspirin tablets -treated patients may increase oxycodone and aspirin tablets plasma concentrations and prolong opioid adverse reactions.
-When using oxycodone and aspirin tablets with CYP3A4 inhibitors or discontinuing CYP3A4 inducers in oxycodone and aspirin tablets -treated patients, monitor patients closely at frequent intervals and consider dosage reduction of oxycodone and aspirin tablets until stable drug effects are achieved (see PRECAUTIONS; Drug Interactions).
+When using oxycodone and aspirin tablets with CYP3A4 inhibitors or discontinuing CYP3A4 inducers in oxycodone and aspirin tablets -treated patients, evaluate patients at frequent intervals and consider dosage reduction of oxycodone and aspirin tablets until stable drug effects are achieved (see PRECAUTIONS; Drug Interactions).

 The use of oxycodone and aspirin tablets in patients with acute or severe bronchial asthma in an unmonitored setting or in the absence of resuscitative equipment is contraindicated.